March 31, 2019

 - You can tag up to three animals per species.
 You may show and sell one animal per species at the auction.
-There is a non-refundable $25 entry fee per species to enter up to three animals of same species (example: 3 lambs for $25 and 3 goats for $25).
+There is a non-refundable $25 tagging fee per species to tag up to three animals of same species (example: 3 lambs for $25 and 3 goats for $25).
 Payment is due at the time of tagging and weigh in.

-- To participate members must be 8 years old by January 1, 2018
+- To participate members must be 8-18 years old by January 1 of current year.

-- All livestock must be on the member’s intent to show form and must be owned by the member, not in a farm name.
+- All livestock must be must be owned by the member, not in a farm name.

 - All animals must be tagged at one of the official tagging events listed on the website.
 Tags must not be intentionally removed for the duration of the program, including the day of the auction.
 Tags that fall out must be immediately reported to the species superintendent and the animal will be retagged, with documentation of the new tag by photo.

-- All youth must participate in a Workshop; there will be no exceptions to this requirement.
+- All youth must participate in an approved educational workshop; there will be no exceptions to this requirement.
 Approved workshops will be listed on the NH 4-H Livestock Sale and Auction website.

-- All livestock must have a rabies vaccination at least 30 days prior to the auction (by August 4, 2018) and not greater than 365 days prior to the auction.
+- All livestock must have a rabies vaccination at least 30 days prior to the auction and not greater than 365 days prior to the auction.

 - All participants must keep an ongoing record on their project – books are supplied.